fsismondi/ioppytest/README.md

 The supported setups are:

-- user controls one IUT and wants to run tests against one of the automated-IUTs the framework supports
+- user drives one IUT and wants to run tests against one of the automated-IUTs the framework supports
-- user controls one IUT and is in direct contact with a second user controlling a second IUT
+- user drives both implementations (IUTs) taking part in the interop session
-- user controls both implementations (IUTs) taking part in the interop session
+- user1 drives an IUT, user2 drives an IUT, users are either both in-situ, or remotely located.

 # (opt 1) Running a test suite using F-Interop platform